ALICE SPRINGS BIRD TOURS

 Dedicated targeted one day tour seeking Rufous-crowned Emuwren and Dusky Grasswren can be offered in all seasons.

 Sandhill Grasswren and Eyrean Grasswren are possible on an Alice Springs-based day tour only by light aircraft between May and September.
-These tours are private charter only and are dependent on aircraft availability.
+These tours are private charter only and are dependent on aircraft availability- book early to avoid disappointment.
+These are exciting adventures with a 100% success rate.
 Enquire for pricing and availability.